kathy940411/KathrynChiang/final_project/final_project.md

 import matplotlib.pyplot as plt
 ```

-<h3>Is there a type of Volcano that is more frequent with eruptions?</h3>
+### Is there a type of Volcano that is more frequent with eruptions?

 ```python